This post may contain affiliate links. Please see our disclosure policy.

 The cabinets in my house can always use a little TLC.
 Little kids are constantly rubbing and touching anything and everything in sight, leaving little fingerprints and smudges on everything in their path.
 Any other mamas saying YES right now?

 Wiping all the cabinets down definitely makes my spring cleaning to-do list!
-I use my DIY all-purpose spray and a cloth to do this.
-My kids love to help too!
+I use my DIY all-purpose cleaner and a cloth to do this.
+My kids love to help, too!
 Give everyone a spray bottle and a cloth and go to town.
 This is the best part about using natural cleaners; the kids can help as well!

-Lemon essential oil can also be used to remove sticky residue if you have any little ones that feel the need to decorate with stickers.
+Lemon essential oil can also be used to remove sticky residue if you have any little ones who feel the need to decorate with stickers.

 I find it easiest to spray everything generously and let it sit for a few minutes before wiping off.
 This will help loosen anything that is hard and stuck on the surface.

-I have a large bookshelf in my living room and though it is pretty, it can collect a lot of dust.
-Using my homemade dusting solution, 1/4 cup olive oil, and 10 drops of wild orange essential oil, I will dust the whole thing.
+I have a large bookshelf in my living room, and though it is pretty, it can collect a lot of dust.
+Using my homemade dusting spray and a microfiber cloth, I will dust the whole thing.

 Oh, the couches!
 I can’t wait to get new ones, but until the kids are older, I just don’t see the point.
-In my debt-free video, I talked about how we bought these couches used before we were married for a really good deal.
-I like that they old and cheap so I don’t have to stress keeping them stain-free.
+We bought these couches used before we were married for a really good deal.
+I like that they are old and cheap, so I don’t have to stress about keeping them stain-free.

 Though they are stained, I do like to keep them clean or at least crumb-free.
-The cushion covers are all removable, so I will take them off and wash them with my homemade laundry soap.
-Let them air dry and put them back on the couch.
+The cushion covers are all removable, so I will take them off and wash them with my homemade powder laundry soap.
+I let them air dry and put them back on the couch.
 Clean covers make all the difference!
+For my leather sofa, I use DIY leather couch cleaner to get the dirt and grime off of that.

 While the cushions are off, I will vacuum in, around, under, and down into the couch.